AntonioWiege/ProceduralBlockWorldGeneratorToolPrototyping/ProceduralBlockWorldGeneratorToolPrototyping/README.txt

 Supported Platforms: Windows (10 & 11), Mac (Intel & M1)
 Remember to set the build platform.
-Originally 2022.2.11f1; Test with latest 2023 version show possible shader errors and crashes with open tool inspector on play mode.
+Originally 2022.2.11f1; Uses default 3D built-in pipeline; Test with latest 2023 version show possible shader errors and crashes with open tool inspector on play mode.

 Not a functioning tool.
 No save, load, export, etc.
 An online copy of code to share privately.
 NOT free for use or open source, but good luck if you're learning this stuff.